RegisterScalableTarget - Application Auto Scaling

 This parameter is required for services that do not support service-linked roles (such as Amazon EMR), and it must specify the ARN of an IAM role that allows Application Auto Scaling to modify the scalable target on your behalf.

 If the service supports service-linked roles, Application Auto Scaling uses a service-linked role, which it creates if it does not yet exist.
-For more information, see Application Auto Scaling IAM roles.
+For more information, see How Application Auto Scaling works with IAM.

 Type: String